Build Cryptocurrency Portfolio Tracker Using React

 export default App;

-Note: Make sure to replace YOUR_API_KEY with API key you have obtained via CoinAPI website.
+Note: Make sure to replace YOUR_API_KEY with the API key you have obtained via the CoinAPI website.

-To make exchange rates appear in your web app, update the return part with following code:
+To make exchange rates appear in your web app, update the return part with the following code:

 return (